codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-02-ck2.md

-In this stage, you'll add support for handling Produce requests to invalid topics.
+In this stage, you'll add support for handling Produce requests to invalid topics or partitions.

-## Produce API response for invalid topics
+## Produce API response for invalid topics or partitions

-When a Kafka broker receives a Produce request, it first needs to validate that the topic exists.
-If a topic doesn't exist, it returns an appropriate error code and response.
+When a Kafka broker receives a Produce request, it needs to validate that both the topic and partition exist.
+If either the topic or partition doesn't exist, it returns an appropriate error code and response.

+The broker performs validation in this order:
+1. **Topic validation**: Check if the topic exists by reading the `__cluster_metadata` topic's log file
+2. **Partition validation**: If the topic exists, check if the partition exists within that topic

+### Topic Validation

 To validate that a topic exists, the broker reads the `__cluster_metadata` topic's log file, located at `/tmp/kraft-combined-logs/__cluster_metadata-0/00000000000000000000.log`.
 Inside the log file, the broker finds the topic's metadata, which is a `record` (inside a RecordBatch) with a payload of type `TOPIC_RECORD`.
 If there exists a `TOPIC_RECORD` with the given topic name and the topic ID, the topic exists.

-Else, the topic doesn't exist.
+### Partition Validation

+To validate that a partition exists, the broker reads the same `__cluster_metadata` topic's log file and finds the partition's metadata, which is a `record` (inside a RecordBatch) with a payload of type `PARTITION_RECORD`.
+If there exists a `PARTITION_RECORD` with the given partition index, the UUID of the topic it is associated with and the UUID of directory it is associated with, the partition exists.

-If the topic doesn't exist, the broker returns an error code of `3` (UNKNOWN_TOPIC_OR_PARTITION).
+If either the topic or partition doesn't exist, the broker returns an error code of `3` (UNKNOWN_TOPIC_OR_PARTITION).

 We've created an interactive protocol inspector for the request & response structures for `Produce`: